ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

 Soaring SITL with X-Plane
 =========================

-As of April 2017, ArduPlane has a :ref:`soaring capability <soaring>` that allows many fixed-wing aircraft to stay in the air without motor power by exploiting rising air currents called *thermals*.
+As of March 2017, ArduPlane has a :ref:`soaring capability <soaring>` that allows many fixed-wing aircraft to stay in the air without motor power by exploiting rising air currents called *thermals*.
 These instructions are intended for people who would like to try out ArduPlane's soaring controller in a :ref:`software-in-the-loop (SITL) simulation <sitl-simulator-software-in-the-loop>` with X-Plane, a popular commercial flight simulator.

 |br|